-If items are out of stock, please call to see what the current lead times are.
+If items are out of stock, please check with a distributor to see if they have it in

 A: Proper maintenance of a Torrid Marine Water Heater starts at the point of installation.
 Specifically, adding three-way drain valve during installation allows the water level to be lowered or emptied without discharge into the bilge.
 This enables an annual anode inspection and at the same time, a reverse flush from the outlet back to the inlet to remove sediment that may build up at the bottom of the tank.
 It also allows one to change the anode and heating element, if needed.
 Additionally, if reverse osmosis is the source of water that is heated in the Torrid Marine Water Heater, consideration should be given during installation for how to properly buffer the water (see below).